AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 1. Commit your changes and deploy them.

-## Update the metadata profile with default value for Commerce assets
+## Update the metadata profile

-Add the default value for the `Does it exist in Commerce?` metadata field.
+Update the metadata profile to add the default value for the `Does it exist in Commerce?` metadata field.

 1. From the Adobe Experience Manager workspace, go to the Author Content administration workspace for AEM Assets by clicking the Adobe Experience Manager icon.